 Was there something significantly different about Harvard Business School compared to other MBA programs?

-“HBS offered a general management MBA, which I thought would give me more flexibility to explore different industries and geographies throughout my career.
-Since graduating, I’ve had a chance to live/work in both New York City and London, working in entertainment, luxury goods, education, and tech fields.
+“HBS offered a general management MBA, which I thought would give me more flexibility to explore different industries and countries throughout my career.
+Since graduating, I’ve had a chance to live/work in both New York City and London, and been employed in entertainment, luxury goods, education, and tech fields.
 I think obtaining an MBA from HBS definitely helped me along my journey.”

 What part of the school were you most excited about when applying?